mrpeerat/Thai-Sentence-Vector-Benchmark/README.md

 Recent techniques for train sentence representations require NLI or STS datasets.
 However, Thai NLI or STS datasets are not available to train a sentence representation.
 To address this problem, we train a sentence representation with an unsupervised technique call SimCSE.
-We train SimCSE with 1.3 M sentences from Wikipedia within 2 hours on the google colab (V100) where the performance of [SimCSE-XLM-R](https://huggingface.co/mrp/simcse-model-roberta-base-thai) is similar to [mDistil-BERT<-mUSE](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2) (train on > 1B sentences).
+We train SimCSE with 1.3 M sentences from Wikipedia within 2 hours on Google Colab (V100) where the performance of [SimCSE-XLM-R](https://huggingface.co/mrp/simcse-model-roberta-base-thai) is similar to [mDistil-BERT<-mUSE](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2) (train on > 1B sentences).

 Moreover, we provide the Thai sentence vector benchmark.
-We evaluate the Spearman correlation score of a representation's performance on Thai STS-B.
+We evaluate the Spearman correlation score of the sentence representations’ performance on Thai STS-B (translated version of [STS-B](https://github.com/facebookresearch/SentEval)).

 # How do we train unsupervised sentence representation?
-- We use [SimCSE:Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/pdf/2104.08821.pdf) and training models with multilingual LM models (mBERT, distil-mBERT, XLM-R)
+- We use [SimCSE:Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/pdf/2104.08821.pdf) on multilingual LM models (mBERT, distil-mBERT, XLM-R)
 - Training data: [Thai Wikipedia](https://github.com/PyThaiNLP/ThaiWiki-clean/releases/tag/20210620?fbclid=IwAR2_CtHJ_6od9z5-0hsolwcNYJH03e5qk_XXkoxDpOQivmo8QreYFQS3JuQ)
 - Example: [SimCSE-Thai.ipynb](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/blob/main/SimCSE-Thai.ipynb)

 # Why SimCSE?
 - Easy to train
-- Work with every model
+- Compatible with every model
-- Not require any label datasets
+- Does not require any annotated dataset
-- The performance of XLM-R (unsupervised) and m-Distil-BERT (train on > 1B sentences) is similar (<1% correlation)
+- The performance of XLM-R (unsupervised) and m-Distil-BERT (train on > 1B sentences) are similar (<1% correlation)

-# How to train supervised?
+# What’s about Supervised Learning?
 - We recommend [sentence-bert](https://github.com/UKPLab/sentence-transformers), which you can train with NLI, STS, triplet, contrastive, etc.

 # Benchmark
-- We use [STS-B translation ver.](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/blob/main/sts-test_th.csv) in which we translate STS-B from [SentEval](https://github.com/facebookresearch/SentEval) by using google-translate.
+- We use [STS-B translated ver.](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/blob/main/sts-test_th.csv) in which we translate STS-B from [SentEval](https://github.com/facebookresearch/SentEval) by using google-translate.
 - How to evaluate sentence representation: [SentEval.ipynb](https://github.com/mrpeerat/Thai-Sentence-Vector-Benchmark/blob/main/SentEval.ipynb)

 | Base Model  | Spearman's Correlation (*100) | Supervised? |